Submit a Review & Earn an Amazon Gift Card

 Zakhary et al (2020) Modification of kynurenine pathway via inhibition of kynurenine hydroxylase attenuates surgical brain injury complications in a male rat model.
 J Neurosci Res 98 155 PMID: 31257634

 If you know of a relevant reference for Ro 61-8048, please let us know.

-Currently there are no citations for Ro 61-8048.
 Do you know of a great paper that uses Ro 61-8048 from Tocris?
-If so please let us know.
+Please let us know.

 Alzheimer's disease (AD) is a degenerative brain disease and the most common cause of dementia, affecting approximately 47 million people worldwide.
 Updated in 2015, this poster summarizes the structural and functional changes observed in the progression of this neurodegenerative disease, as well as classic AD drug targets.

 Major depressive disorder is characterized by depressed mood and a loss of interest and/or pleasure.
 Updated in 2015 this poster highlights presynaptic and postsynaptic targets for the potential treatment of major depressive disorder, as well as outlining the pharmacology of currently approved antidepressant drugs.